jisc-services/Public-Documentation/PublicationsRouter/sword-out/DSpace-RIOXX-XML.md

 * Column 2 - PubRouter internal metadata JSON fields from which the output is derived
 * Column 3 - the output XML element construction (format) - see note.

-**NOTE: RIOXX XML format column** - Field holders are shown in `[square brackets]`, in the output XML these field holders are replaced by data from the indicated JSON metadata fields.
+**NOTE: RIOXX XML format column** - Field holders are shown in `[square brackets]`, in the output XML these field holders are replaced by data from the indicated PubRouter internal JSON metadata fields.
 For example, `[journal.title]` would be replaced by the actual title of the journal.
 Any other text is output as it appears in the format.